Feature Comparison 2026

 Can CapCut auto-post to TikTok?

-CapCut can export to TikTok directly, but you still had to manually create the clip first.
-AutoClip goes from raw YouTube video to posted TikTok clip with zero manual steps.
+CapCut can hand a finished export to TikTok, but you had to build the clip first.
+AutoClip goes from a source URL to posted clips across your connected accounts without a step in between.

 Should I use CapCut or AutoClip?